liamwalsh1980/Milestone-Project-2/README.md

 * Below is a media clip showing all winners from 1960 to 2016.
 The media clip was sourced on YouTube.
 I made sure this took up the whole row using Bootstrap columns accordingly with good space either side.
 The <a href="https://www.youtube.com/watch?v=F6RTd4TJOhA" target="_blank">media clip</a> was sourced from <a href="https://www.youtube.com/" target="_blank">YouTube</a> with thanks to youtube channel <a href="https://www.youtube.com/channel/UCQnyQjCjufnqKL4dKBuqlOQ" target="_blank">Julian 87</a>.

 * Below is a sub header and an ordered list (alphabetical) of cities that are due to host the Euro 2020.
 On the same row and to compliment the list there is an interactive google map.
+Javascript has been used to create this feature.
+The file name for this is maps.js.
 The map is rendered using an API key from the Google Maps Platform.
 The map also has markers and clusters in place showering users where the hosting cities are in Europe.
 The content for this row was sourced from the official <a href="https://www.uefa.com/uefaeuro-2020/news/0255-0d9f2f2c93bf-ad932fd5ee55-1000--euro-all-you-need-to-know/" target="_blank">UEFA Euro 2020</a> website.

 * Below the map there is two short paragraphs confirming where future tournaments will be held.
 I sourced this information for the <a href="https://en.wikipedia.org/wiki/UEFA_Euro_2024" target="_blank">Euro 2024</a> and <a href="https://en.wikipedia.org/wiki/UEFA_Euro_2028" target="_blank">Euro 2028</a> on Wikipedia.

-* Below the future tournaments paragraphs users will find two buttons to click on.
-These buttons are identical in size, shape and color (Dark blue background with boston blue font) and do the following: -
+* Below the future tournaments paragraph users will find a button to click on which takes them to the quiz.html page.
+This button is the same ad the button on the homepage with a Dark blue background with boston blue font.

-    - Take the quiz (takes the user to the quiz.html page to start the multiple choice quiz)
-    - Leave feedback (takes the user to the feedback.html page to complete)

-* When a user hovers over either of these buttons the background color changes to Yellow and the font color changes to Dark Blue.
+* When a user hovers over this button the background color changes to Yellow and the font color changes to Dark Blue.
 This indicates to the user that they will move to another page if clicked.

 * I used Horizontal Rules and Line Breaks to seperate all the secionts within the body of this webpage to make sure it was easier to read and to acheieve better UX.
 Also used is bootstrap container-fluid on all rows with paragraphs for structure and consistency.

+* On large screen sizes the layout is split.
+Images and paragraphs are even across the screen.
+On smaller screen sizes everything is set veritcally with images, paragraphs, media clip and google map covering the whole of the width of the screeen.

 [Back to top ⇧](#the-euro-football-quiz)